HabitatMap/HabitatMap/pages/airbeam/buy-it-now.md

       <p class="p--body">
         Price: $249
         <br>
         <small class="u--tiny-text">AirBeam3 is in stock, but our checkout is broken.
-Please email info@habitatmap.org to place your order.
-Shipping costs will be calculated at checkout.</small>
+Please email info@habitatmap.org to place your order.</small>
       </p>
       <div class="shop-airbeam__buy-button">
         {% include checkout-button.html %}